NathanCheshire/Cyder/README.md

 ## Usage and Setup

 To get started with Cyder, first download your favorite Java IDE such as IntelliJ, NetBeans, Eclipse, etc. You'll then want to make sure the IDE supports gradle operations.
-Next, clone Cyder via`git clone https://github.com/NathanCheshire/Cyder.git --depth 1`.
+Next, clone Cyder via `git clone https://github.com/NathanCheshire/Cyder.git --depth 1`.
-If you don't absolutely require the entire git history I highly recommend shallow cloning as the extensive git history is quit large.
+If you don't absolutely require the entire git history, I highly recommend shallow cloning as the extensive git history is quit large.
 Now load the project in your IDE and allow the gradle setup task to run and the IDE to synchronize.
 Now you'll be able to run Cyder by a runtime configuration which invokes the main method inside of `Cyder.java` which is located in the `genesis` package.
 Once started, Cyder should recognize there